scritcash/scrit-whitepaper/scrit-whitepaper.md

-While Scrit does not define a backing layer, a potential one is a backing of mint payment infrastructure by Bitcoin as soon as efficient multi signature algorithms (for example, Schnorr signatures) are implemented.
+While Scrit does not define a backing layer, a potential one is a backing of mint payment infrastructure by Bitcoin as soon as efficient multi-signature algorithms (for example, Schnorr signatures) are implemented.
 This would allow to extend the control quorum from Scrit mints to their backing.
-At this point in time a Bitcoin backing is already possible with multi signature addresses, but it limits $n$ to
+At this point in time a Bitcoin backing is already possible with multi-signature addresses, but it limits $n$ to
 $15$.

 It is also reasonable to envision backing by fiat money, precious